Project Approval Sessions

 In 2012, the BMC approved 103 (standard) projects at a total value of US$11.5 million.
 These include activities which aim to promote trade facilitation; increase access to finance; strengthen small, medium and micro enterprises; improve knowledge and information sharing in areas such as climate change, agricultural productivity and energy efficiency; improve human resource development; support structural reform and regulatory frameworks; and promote capacity building.
 The first approval session for 2013 will commence in February 2013.

 The focus in 2013 will be to consolidate BMC-led project management reforms undertaken by the Secretariat.
 One main area of focus will be the work undertaken to promote monitoring and evaluations of APEC projects.
 The first phase of the consultancy to develop an appropriate monitoring and evaluation framework for APEC projects is underway and the pilot evaluation is due to be completed by the second BMC meeting scheduled for June/July 2013.
 This work is progressed through the Small Working Group on Evaluations (SWGE) which was established under BMC in mid-2012 and includes nine BMC members.
 The SWGE will also guide the Secretariat’s work in improving the selection of APEC projects through a review of the existing ranking and prioritisation system.

 The pilot phase of multi-year projects is now complete and an independent review of the pilot is scheduled for mid-2013.
 Twelve multi-year projects have been selected under the pilot for APEC funding to date.

 The information management capacities of the Secretariat’s Project Management Unit (PMU) will be strengthened through the newly upgraded project database.
 The database will be fully operational in March 2013.

-Department for International Financial Affairs
+Department of International Economic Affairs